Alexoa4/Virtual-Lab/README.md

 <b><h3>Slecting Network Adapters 1 and 2 </h3></b>
-<p>Adapter 1 is the to share my internet connection with the virtual machine as NAT while adapter 2 is the internal network called intent as the virtual network</p>
+<p>Adapter 1 is the to share my internet connection with the virtual machine as NAT while adapter 2 is the internal network called intnet as the virtual network</p>

 <img src="https://i.imgur.com/vGy5tqZ.png" height="80%" width="80%" alt=""/>